 Serum clomipramine is used to monitor drug levels in the body during treatment, to monitor patients' compliance with treatment, and to evaluate any drug toxicity.

 Toxicity from this group of drugs is more readily apparent in the elderly as a result of reduced metabolism as well as due to concomitant use of phenothiazine.
 Tricyclic antidepressants can cause an increase in serum glucose and a decrease in glucose tolerance.
-Patients with diabetes should be monitored for the occurrence of hyperglycaemia when using these medications.
+Patients with diabetes mellitus should be monitored for the occurrence of hyperglycemia when using these medications.
 When tricyclic antidepressants are taken concomitantly with the herb Pausinystalia yohimbe, the risk of hypertension is increased.

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
-Test results should be interpreted in relation to each individual case and family history, clinical findings and the results of other laboratory tests and information.
+Test results should be interpreted in relation to each individual case and family history, clinical findings, and the results of other laboratory tests and information.
 Your personal physician should explain the importance of your test results.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.